Hotline Miami 2: Wrong Number: Plot

 In 1991, Jacket undergoes trial for the mass murders he perpetrated.
 The trials are widely publicised, and journalist Evan Wright wants to learn more about the events to write a book, placing strain on his finances and marriage.
 Evan is given leads by his friend Manny Pardo, a police detective who uses his position to conduct killing sprees during stakeout operations, justifying them as self-defence.
 Richter shares his story with Evan in exchange for plane tickets for his mother to come to Hawaii.
 The trials also result in a film depicting Jacket as "The Pig Butcher".
 The film's star, Martin Brown, dies when he is accidentally shot by an actress with live ammunition on set of the film's final scene.
 Inspired by Jacket's killings, the Fans carry out a string of murders against petty crooks and drug dealers, unaware of the larger context of Jacket's campaign of violence.
 They kill a former henchman of the Russian mafia; when his boss (the Son) attempts to reconnect with him, the Fans track down the call's origins and assault the mafia's headquarters.
-The Fans are all killed in the attack except for one who Pardo kills afterwards.
+The Fans are all killed in the attack by the Son except for Tony, who Pardo kills afterwards.
 Pardo has a nightmare where he is outed as the "Miami Mutilator", a serial killer he has seemingly been investigating, and barricades himself in his home.

 The Son tries to reclaim his father's empire from Colombian gangsters who filled the power vacuum left by his father's death.
 After the Colombians are defeated, he invites his old henchman to visit their new hideout, inadvertently giving away his location to the Fans and triggering the attack depicted earlier.
 Under the influence of his designer drugs, the Son goes on a rampage, killing his men and the otherworldly monsters he interprets the Fans as before walking off the roof on a rainbow bridge to his death.
 After the attacks, Richter and his mother in Hawaii hear news of the assassination of the American and Soviet presidents in an attempted coup d'état.
 The Soviets declare war on the United States, launching nuclear attacks that obliterate Miami and Hawaii.
 In their final moments, Pardo points a gun at his barricaded door while drunk, Evan either works on his book or eats with his family depending on the player's actions, the actress from Midnight Animal drinks in her bedroom, and Jacket sits alone in a prison cell.
 Starting a new game adds a new introductory cutscene wherein Richard berates the playable characters for starting a story that ends in their deaths.